kaushik88/kaushik88.github.io/_posts/2017-08-12-thats-not-me.md

 {% include iframe-figure.html url="//www.youtube.com/embed/cve-FeN9etg" caption="That's Not Me" link="https://www.youtube.com/watch?v=cve-FeN9etg" %}

 We're all unique and have our own values.
-While it is easy to follow the crowd, it takes determination and courage to say *That's Not Me*.
+While it is easy to follow the crowd, it takes determination and courage to stand-up for your values and say *That's Not Me*.